Stagnant Relationship: Reasons, Lessons, And Steps To Revive It

 Many couples make the mistake of entering into a relationship with notions of a perfect, blissful life.
 But the truth is that any long-term relationship will eventually get over the honeymoon phase.

 Expecting a fairytale romance in real life can give you or your partner a false sense of boredom or stagnation.
 You may have unrealistic expectations of one another and the relationship in general.
 This can make you think that there is nothing left to cherish when the butterflies in the stomach fade away or the moment you hit a rough patch.
+Additionally, it is possible to engage in a relationship with the wrong idea of who you have in front of you.
+This is because some people fall in love with the “perception” of what the other person could or should be in the relationship.
+So, this leads to setting unrealistic expectations and confusing the relationship with a projection of your desires.

 This is not to say that you cannot still find a way to keep the romance going.
 Big gestures and fancy dates are welcome, but the little ways your partner cares for you are equally precious in your relationship.